facebookarchive/AsyncDisplayKit/docs/_docs/roadmap.md

 permalink: /docs/roadmap.html
 ---

-This document outlines some of the upcoming plans for AsyncDisplayKit.
-Since AsyncDisplayKit is a fast-moving project with a small <a href="team.md">core team</a>, this roadmap will change over time.
+This document outlines some of the upcoming plans for Texture.
+Since Texture is a fast-moving project with a small <a href="team.md">core team</a>, this roadmap will change over time.

-The AsyncDisplayKit roadmap is driven by the framework's four key qualities.
+The Texture roadmap is driven by the framework's four key qualities.
 You can read read more about the principles <a href="principles.md">here</a>.

 ## 2.1 Release